mazi-project/back-end/README.md

 ```

 ### mazi-internet.sh ###
-The	mazi-internet.sh	script	is	able	to	modify	the	mode	of	your	Wi-Fi	Access	Point	–	currently	-	between	offline	and	dual	as	the	managed	mode	has	not	been	implemented	yet.
+The	mazi-internet.sh	script	is	able	to	modify	the	mode	of	your	Wi-Fi	Access	Point	–	currently	-	between	offline	and	online	as	the	managed	mode	has	not	been	implemented	yet.
 In	the	offline	mode,	clients	of	the	Wi-Fi	Access	Point	have	not	access	to	the	Internet	and	are	permanently	redirected	to	the	Portal	splash	page.
-In	the	dual	mode,	the	Raspberry	Pi	provides	Internet	access	through	either	the	Ethernet	cable	or	an	external	USB	Wi-Fi	adapter.
+In	the	online	mode,	the	Raspberry	Pi	provides	Internet	access	through	either	the	Ethernet	cable	or	an	external	USB	Wi-Fi	adapter.

 Usage:
 ```
 sudo sh internet.sh [options]
 [options]
--m,--mode  [offline/dual/managed]   Sets the mode of the Wi-Fi Access Point
+-m,--mode  [offline/online/managed]   Sets the mode of the Wi-Fi Access Point
 ```

 ### mazi-current.sh ###
 The	mazi-current.sh	script	displays	the	settings	of	the	Wi-Fi	Access	Point	that	has	been	created	in	this	MAZI	Zone.
 You	can	view	information	such	as	the	name,	the	password	and	the	channel	of	the	Wi-Fi	Access	Point.
 You	can	also	see	the	domain	you	are	using	for	the	portal	page,	as	well	as	the	active	interface	that	broadcasts	the	Wi-Fi	Access	Point	-	in	case	you	have	plugged	in	an	OpenWRT	router.
-Finally,	this	script	informs	you	about	the	mode	of	your	Wi-Fi	Access	Point	(offline,	dual,	managed).
+Finally,	this	script	informs	you	about	the	mode	of	your	Wi-Fi	Access	Point	(offline,	online,	managed).

 Usage:
 ```